 Although the impetus to improve your time management must come from you, there are plenty of aids that will help you do it.

 Use an online calendar for day-to-day organisation and planning

 - It provides a record of how you have spent your time, acts as an aide-memoire and can store useful information such as to-do lists and contact details.

 - An online diary or personal organiser app which can be accessed by your colleagues will enable them to identify the gaps in your schedule to organise meetings or discussions.

 One of the simplest forms of time management aid is the to-do list

 - This will remind you what you have to do and help you find out how realistic you are in scheduling.

 - Note down what you have to achieve today, or this week.

 - Tick off tasks as you accomplish them.
 Seeing what you have achieved will boost your confidence.

-For longer-term projects, create a project plan
+For longer-term projects, create a project plan and use apps